jayhendren/ldapadm/README.md

 are implemented):

     uri:             # uri of the ldap server. required
-    base:            # base object of the directory tree. required?
+    base:            # base object of the directory tree. required
     options:         # dictionary of ldap options
     <type>:          # user-supplied type; configuration may define an
                      # arbitrary number of types. at least one is required